GLOBAL ECONOMY-Chinese factories grow again, but US sector shrinks

 The expansion in Chinese factory activity should provide a boost for world growth, particularly since recovery in the debt-strapped euro zone still appears a long way off.

-But the U.S. manufacturing sector shrank in November, turning in its worst showing in more than three years.
-That rattled market confidence and added to worries about the world's largest economy, particularly ahead of a possible budget crisis over tax and spending policy at year end.
+But an unexpected contraction in U.S. manufacturing this month, the sector's worst showing in more than three years, rattled market confidence and added to worries about the health of the world's largest economy, particularly as it faces a possible budget crisis over tax and spending policy at year end.

 The Institute for Supply Management said its national index of factory activity fell to 49.5 from 51.7.